ecnepsnai/otto/docs/script.md

 You can attach files to scripts that will be uploaded and placed on hosts at specified paths before the script is run.
 Attachments are uploaded each time a script runs, and will overwrite any existing files at the same path.

-If the destination directory for the attachment does not exist the Otto client will create it.
-The otto client will use the default mode for the directory, and set the owner to the same as the attachment.
+If the destination directory for the attachment does not exist the Otto agent will create it.
+The otto agent will use the default mode for the directory, and set the owner to the same as the attachment.

 Attachments can be owned by specific UID/GID or inherit the UID/GID that the script runs as, and have a specific